-TIP: When you have the "auto-loop select" knob assigned to MIDI, you have all of the loop roll lengths at your disposal.
+TIP: When you have the "Autoloop Select" knob assigned to MIDI, you have all of the loop roll lengths at your disposal.
 This allows you to roll up and down the loop length scale, to create interesting stutter and build-up effects.

-NOTE: Like auto-loop, loop roll requires a BPM value written to the ID3 tag in order to work.
+NOTE: Like autoloop, loop roll requires a BPM value written to the ID3 tag in order to work.
 Build overviews with the "Set Auto BPM" box checked and the proper range for your music selected to ensure an accurate BPM value.
-See "Set Auto-BPM" on page 11.